Helical Liquids in Semiconductors: Introduction

 As we discuss in depth below, many of these expectations turn out to be much more involved in reality.
 Nevertheless, these prospects initiated extensive research on topological and strongly correlated systems over the past decade.
 Especially the investigations of the quantized charge conductance, as the paramount property predicted for helical channels, continued unabated in both theory and experiments.
 In particular, the possible mechanisms for the unexpected deviation from the quantized conductance have been the subject of numerous studies on helical channels.
 On the other hand, the theoretical investigations, including those relying on the helical Tomonaga-Luttinger liquid (hTLL) model, are rather scattered in the literature.
 In addition to being not easy to track, they include several sets of mutually contradicting results.
 This situation was among our motivations to undertake a comprehensive review on this topic.

 We organize the review as follows.
 In section~\ref{Sec:Realization}, we discuss how the helical states arise on the boundaries of topologically nontrivial systems.
 In section~\ref{Sec:hTLL}, we discuss the hTLL realized in the edge or hinge channels of the topological materials, setting the foundations for the next sections.
 We also discuss how to detect and characterize the helical channels.
-In section~\ref{Sec:Transport}, we discuss mechanisms which can lead to backscatterings and therefore affect the electrical conductance of a helical channel.
-We divide the backscattering mechanisms into two types--perturbations which break the time-reversal symmetry (section~\ref{Sec:Scattering_noTRS}) and those which preserve it (section~\ref{Sec:Scattering_TRS}).
+In section~\ref{Sec:Transport}, we review experimental progress (section~\ref{Sec:Exp}) and discuss mechanisms which can lead to backscatterings and therefore affect the electrical conductance of a helical channel.
+We divide the backscattering mechanisms into two types--perturbations which break the time-reversal symmetry (section~\ref{Sec:Scattering_noTRS}) and those which preserve it (section~\ref{Sec:Scattering_TRS}). \Tref{Tab:nomenclature} summarizes the diverse nomenclature for backscattering mechanisms induced by spin-orbit interactions.
 Since the resistance mechanisms are distinguishable through their temperature dependence, we summarize the latter in \Tref{Tab:mechanism} and \Tref{Tab:mechanism2} for time-reversal symmetry breaking and time-reversal-invariant mechanisms, respectively.
 In section~\ref{Sec:TSU}, we discuss how topological superconductivity arises upon adding proximity-induced superconducting pairing, and how Majorana bound states arise in various setups.
 We give an outlook in section~\ref{Sec:Conclusion}.

-We point out review articles on related topics, both recent~\cite{Sato:2017,Haim:2019,Gusev:2019,Beenakker:2020,Culcer:2020} and less recent ones~\cite{Hasan:2010,Qi:2011,Maciejko:2011,Alicea:2012,Beenakker:2013,DasSarma:2015}.
+We point out review articles on related topics, both recent~\cite{Sato:2017,Rachel:2018,Haim:2019,Gusev:2019,Beenakker:2020,Culcer:2020} and less recent ones~\cite{Hasan:2010,Qi:2011,Maciejko:2011,Alicea:2012,Beenakker:2013,DasSarma:2015,Chiu:2016,Dolcetto:2016}.
 Compared to those, we focus on the charge transport properties of the one-dimensional helical channels themselves.
 Also, we cover more recent developments, such as the possibility of helical hinge states in higher-order topological insulators or realizations of Majorana bound states using them.